Ramasubramanian/ramasubramanian.github.io/posts/information_fasting.md

 - Do I have the control to change something based on this information?

 if your answers are YES, NO, NO then there is no point in outraging about that information.

+Writing this now because the lockdown due to this pandemic gives us more idel slots and hence we are all more prone to information overload now.